quantumgardener/qg.blog/content/notes/IMatch to Socials.md

 The script will find the first JPEG version and upload that, with metadata from the master.
 ### Versions and Metadata
 My location hierarchy is quite deep and runs to personal information (see [[Mediabank]]).
-I don't want flickr to be creating keywords for my home address, but if the information is in the hierarchical keywords field in the uploaded file, it will.
-I attempted to get around this by deleting all keywords after an upload and though there were no errors, it didn't seem to work.
-Instead, I've set IMatch to not transfer keywords to versions of images.
-For some this will not be idea, but for me it works.
+I don't want flickr to be creating keywords for my home address, but if the information is in the hierarchical keywords field in the uploaded file, it will so location and events information is stored in [[IMatch]] categories, outside of the keywords tree.
 The master image has all the keywords and versions have none.

 ### Configure IMatch App
 > [!WARNING] Advanced topic